scmscomb/scmscomb.github.io/index.md

 ## Past Talks from this Semester
 Check [past talks](past) for the full list of past talks with all details.

+### Sept 9, 2022: [Jinxin Zhou](http://faculty.bjtu.edu.cn/sci/8208.html) (Beijing Jiaotong University)
+_**On primitive 2-closed permutation groups of rank at most four**_

+In this talk, I will discuss the characterization of the primitive 2-closed groups $G$ of rank at most four that are not the automorphism group of a graph or digraph, and we show that if the degree is at least 2402 then there are just two infinite families or $G\leq {\rm A\Gamma L}_1(p^d)$, the 1-dimensional affine semilinear group.
+To the best of our knowledge, these are the first known examples of non-regular 2-closed groups that are not the automorphism group of a graph or digraph.
+This is a joint work with Michael Giudici and Luke Morgan.

 ### Aug 26, 2022, 10:00-11:00 (UTC+8): [Richard Peng](https://faculty.cc.gatech.edu/~rpeng/) (University of Waterloo)
 _**Maximum Flow and Minimum-Cost Flows in Almost-Linear Time**_    [video](https://www.bilibili.com/video/BV1Ca411G7HG)